dhanshika-v/dhanshika-v/README.md

-## Hi there 👋
+## Hi there 👋 I'm Dhanshika Vijayaraj!

-Hi!
-I'm Dhanshika Vijayaraj, a Seattle native with roots in Tamil Nadu.
+I'm a Seattle native with roots in Tamil Nadu.
 I'm fluent in Tamil, and I proudly embrace both my cultural heritage and the vibrant energy of the Pacific Northwest.

 I am a rising Junior at the University of Washington majoring in Data Visualization and minoring in Informatics, Applied Computing, and Computer Science.